Young Photographer’s Show 2019

-SlowExposures is pleased to release the 2018 Call for Entries for the Young Photographers Show to be held in conjunction with the 16th annual photography festival that celebrates the rural American South.
-The theme for 2018 is “Life in the Rural South” and students from across Georgia (public, private or homeschooled) are encouraged to submit up to three digital photos by going to the link below.
+SlowExposures is pleased to release the 2019 Call for Entries for the Young Photographers Show to be held in conjunction with the 17th annual photography festival that celebrates the rural American South.
+The theme for 2019 is “The Rural South” and students from across Georgia (public, private or home-schooled) are encouraged to submit up to two digital photos by going to the link below.

-Young Photographers’ Juror:
+Young Photographers’ Jurors:

 Dr. Dan Dunnahoo is a practicing painter, potter, and photographer.
 He taught art at Pike County High School for 28 years, from 1981 till his retirement in 2009.
 He studied at Gordon College and at the University of Georgia, earning both his BFA and MFA in Drawing and Painting and an EdD in Art Education.
 Since his retirement from teaching he has traveled, devoted himself to his artwork, and continued to teach on an informal basis.

 Fawne DeRosia is a multi-talented artist from Thomaston, Georgia who creates in a variety of mediums, including painting, sculpture, window art, and large format murals.
 She is the founder of Flint Rose Studio, where she increases her body of work, hosts art workshops, and works to foster the growth of art culture in the greater Thomaston/Upson County area.

 Our Jurors will award first, second, and third place awards for each division.
 The show will hang at the R.F.
 Strickland Center from September 19 – 22, 2019 with a Reception and Awards Ceremony for the photographers on Sunday, September 22nd.